The big one’s coming up Sunday eve. Yom Kippur. The Day of Atonement. The Day of Judgement. The final verdict in the Book of Life.

 I got God Himself with His indelible quill inscribing “who will live and who will die; who by water and who by fire, who by sword and who by beast, who by famine and who by thirst, who by upheaval and who by plague, who by strangling and who by stoning.”

 After that, you don’t need “House on Haunted Hill” for nightmares.

 It all starts at the beginning of the month of Elul, 40 days before Yom Kippur, when the serious ones among us start getting up every morning (still night for me) at 4AM or some such unGodly hour to recite prayers of penitence.
 Then 10 days before, you get Rosh HaShana – two full days of wearing white, dipping apples in honey and spraying your dress shirt with pomegranate juice, hoping (praying) that He inscribes you (at this point in magic ink which takes 10 full days to dry) in The Book of Life.
 Or else…

 Then the night before you take either a chicken or 18 units of your local currency and wave it over your head three times to transfer to it your transgressions.
 I’ll let you guess which means I employ.

-A simple last meal, all spruced up in your finest whitery (except for the rubber souled shoes), you take the Dead Man Walking trudge to the synagogue–hoping for the best, fearing the worst, something even more ominous than the 25-hour fast that’s just begun.
+A simple last meal, all spruced up in your finest whitery (except for the rubber-souled shoes), you take the Dead Man Walking trudge to the synagogue (or this year, the outdoor gathering of a dozen neighbors)–hoping for the best, fearing the worst, something even more ominous than the 25-hour fast that’s just begun.
 Water, fire, sword, beast…